-Policies governing Provincially Approved Officials
+Policies Governing Provincially Approved Officials

-Mentoring Form (for all applicants)
+Provincial Official Mentorship Form (for all applicants)

-Scribing Form (for dressage applicants only)
+Provincial Official Scribing Form (for Dressage applicants only)

 - A Provincially Approved Official must be a member in good standing with the AEF.

 - A Provincially Approved Official must attend a minimum of one EC, Fédération Equestre Internationale (FEI) or AEF-hosted official’s development seminar/course, relevant to the official’s credentials held, within each three year period, and pass the written exam with a minimum of 80%.
-An Updating Record Form must also be submitted to the AEF.
+An Officials Updating Record Form must also be submitted to the AEF.

 Already Certified Officials